wkorando/go-serverless-with-java/STEP10.md

 	This command returns all the packages registered under the system package `/whisk.system`.
 In the output you should see: `/whisk.system/websocket`, `/whisk.system/messaging`, `/whisk.system/github`, etc..

 2. The package we are interested in is `/whisk.system/cloudant`.
-Pre-installed packages contain actions, feeds, and other useful bits.
-You can get a condensed summary of everything with in a package with this command:
+Pre-installed packages come with actions, feeds, and other useful bits for interacting with a service.
+You can get a condensed summary of everything within a package with this command:

 	```
 	ibmcloud fn package get --summary /whisk.system/cloudant